MedentzidisCharalampos/Webcam-Image-Classifier-in-the-Rock-Paper-Scissors-Lizard-Spock/README.md

 We took five different samples: rock, paper, scissors, lizard, Spock to classify the gestures that was feed to the webcam.
 The procedure was as follows:
 1. Capturing the Samples
-2. Encoded the for training
+2. Encode the labels for training
 3. Training the neural network with the transfered features from the MobileNet
 4. Get prediction
 5. Evaluate the prediction and update UI